-Waitrose & Partners only sources fish that has been responsibly caught or farmed.
+All the fish that is included in Waitrose own-label products has been responsibly caught or farmed.
 This means our suppliers must only source fish from fisheries or farmed aquaculture operations that are responsibly managed.
 We have been working to this strategy for over 15 years.

 To be termed 'responsible' at Waitrose, our fish must meet the following criteria: